 Here, you can enter an integer for a single month,

 a list (separated by a comma) or a period (e.g. 8-10) to determine

-in which month(s) the task should be performed.
+in which month(s) the task should be executed.
 Click on "All" if you

-want to perform the task throughout the year.
+want to execute the task throughout the year.

 On specific days of the month

 Corresponds to the setting "During the month(s)" but for the days.

 to the right of this setting to select other options from the submenu.

 Enter the desired number of days between executions.

 Define the desired days of the week.